trueos/trueos-docs/trueos-handbook/advanced.rst

 used to install a FreeBSD-based command-line server operating system rather than a graphical desktop operating system.
 A |trueos|
-installation includes the `SysAdm™ API <https://api.sysadm.us/>`_ and :ref:`SysAdm™ Client` for managing the server locally or remotely.
+installation includes the `SysAdm™ API <https://api.sysadm.us/>`_ and `SysAdm™ Client <https://sysadm.us/handbook/client/>`_ for managing the server locally or remotely.

 For a server installation, using the |trueos| installer rather than the FreeBSD installer offers several benefits: